wp-plugins/floatbox-plus/readme.txt

 For other questions, take a look at the [support forum](http://board.splash.de/forumdisplay.php?f=103).

 == Changelog ==

+= 1.4.0 =
+* [UPDATE] As requested by the developer of Floatbox, the download/install option inside the plugin is deactivated in Floatbox Plus 1.4.0+.
+* [FIX] vimeo code (video should play again)

 = 1.3.0 =
 * [FIX] crossport lightview plus 2.5.3